 When questioned by reporters as to the unorthodox nature of holding out on a one day contract, Rosenhaus simply replied, “Next Question.”

 In addition to his dissatisfaction with the terms of the deal, Owens voiced displeasure with San Francisco’s starting signal caller.

 “(Alex) Smith isn’t a quarterback worthy of throwing to a Hall of Fame caliber receiver like myself,” Owens told a media gathering while performing pushups on the sidewalk in front of his one bedroom studio apartment in Van Nuys, CA. ”He’s inaccurate, he lacks arm stregth, and I heard someone say once that he might be gay.
 I can’t say for sure.
 I’ve never met him.”

-Coach Jim Harbaugh expressed frustration over the T.O. situation. ”Look, I don’t want to get bogged down by that drama, okay?
-All I can do is coach the guys who are here.
-I can’t worry about the players who aren’t here, to say nothing of the ones that left, what, nine years ago?”
+Coach Jim Harbaugh expressed frustration over the drama created by the T.O. situation. ”Look, I just want to have a productive training camp.
+So all I can do is coach the guys who are here.
+I can’t worry about the players who aren’t here, to say nothing of the players that left here, what, nine years ago?”

 “He would say something like that,” Owens stated after being informed of Harbaugh’s remarks. ”He’s not man enough to speak to my face.
 Do you know that (Harbaugh) and I haven’t spoken, ever?
 How pathetic is that?
 A coach going an entire lifetime without ever once speaking to a superstar receiver, albeit one not actually on the team.”

 The 49er locker room seemed torn on the issue, with numerous players rushing to defend Smith and Harbaugh, while many others took up Owens’ side.